cpurcell31/cpurcell31.github.io/_posts/2021-07-18-tryhackme-team.markdown

 ![Admin Check 2](/assets/THM-Team/admin-check-fail-THM-Team.png)

 The next thing I tried was instead of typing "date" where the script requested it, I went for a different program "/bin/bash".
-The next thing I tried was instead of typing "date" where the script requested it, I went for a different program "/bin/bash".

 ![Admin Check 3](/assets/THM-Team/admin-check-success-THM-Team.png)